Aliyet2002/LITA_Class_Documentation/README.md

 ### Project Overview

-This data analysis helps to identify trends, opportunities, and challenges, and provide actionable insights to improve sales performance.
+This data analysis helps to identify trends, opportunities, and challenges, and provide actionable insights to improve sales performance

 ### Data Sources
 ---